Common Challenges in API Management and How to Overcome Them

 The Challenge:

 APIs must comply with industry regulations (e.g., GDPR, HIPAA) and internal governance policies.
-Failing to meet these requirements can result in legal and financial consequences.
+Failing to do so can result in legal and financial consequences.

 How to Overcome It:

-- Define API Governance Policies: Establish clear guidelines for API design, security, and usage to ensure consistency and compliance.
+- Define API Governance Policies: Establish clear guidelines for API design, security, and usage.

 - Automate Compliance Checks: Use tools to automate compliance monitoring and ensure your APIs meet regulatory requirements.